 This is why this article felt odd from the very beginning.
 Who said that brains are computers?
 I bet many think that many aspects of brain can be modelled with concepts from signal and computer theory.
 Hopefully, they have provided also proofs and reasons.
 Maybe not.
-But models should not be identified with the things they model blindly.
+But models should not be blindly identified with the things they model.

 How to use models

 In the case of our little sphere we were faced with a fairly simple problem: all the forces acting on the sphere can be studied independently.
 As such, once they are known, the principles of dynamic can be used to calculate a representation of the motion of the sphere.

 Now think about nuclei.
 The core of atoms.
 They are modelled as hold together by weak interaction and strong interaction, binding the particles making up the nuclei.
 Can be these interactions studied independently?
 No. The problem is that they have such a short range that two particles cannot be put a distance big enough for us to characterize the forces while avoiding them to react, producing a third body whose characteristics are different and all the forces are folded into.